aiguofer/gspread-pandas/README.rst

     df = pd.read_csv(file_name)

     # 'Example Spreadsheet' needs to already exist and your user must have access to it
-    spread = Spread('example_user', 'Example Spreadsheet')
+    spread = Spread('Example Spreadsheet')
-    # This will ask to authenticate if you haven't done so before for 'example_user'
+    # This will ask to authenticate if you haven't done so before

     # Display available worksheets
     spread.sheets